ben0bi/BeRec/README.md

 # BeRec a.k.a.
 BURP
-## Benobis Universal Music Recorder & Player
+## Benobis Universal Recorder & Player

 A digital music recorder behaving like an old music tape.